XiaoxiaoRen-Xx/Xxszdhbczzz/final-project-part-one.md

 ### ✅ The Viability of Scientific Weight Loss
 Method: A simple chart, like a table chart.
-By referencing nutritional research and data from credible health influencers, I have compiled science-backed dietary strategies that help individuals create personalized, sustainable weight-loss plans—free from the pitfalls of extreme dieting.
+By referencing nutritional research and data from credible health influencers, I want to create science-backed dietary strategies that help individuals create personalized, sustainable weight-loss plans—free from the pitfalls of extreme dieting.

 ## 📂 List for DATA Sources